 where ‘Dm’ is the Doppler measurement, ‘Ft’ is the transmitted frequency, ‘tr’ is the transponder ratio (tr=1 for one-way), and ‘Fr’ is the RECEIVE_FREQ.

-For integrated Doppler, the Doppler measurement is calculated as follows, where t is the timetag, andis the value assigned to the INTEGRATION_INTERVAL keyword:
+For integrated Doppler, the Doppler measurement in Hz is calculated as follows, where t is the timetag, andis the value assigned to the INTEGRATION_INTERVAL keyword:

 The limits of integration are determined by the INTEGRATION_REF keyword in the metadata; the constant α in the equation has the value -½, 0, or ½ for the INTEGRATION_REF values of ‘END’, ‘MIDDLE’, or ‘START’, respectively (see reference [E4]).